 Klausen: Monastery, art & chestnuts

-The municipality Klausen is located in the South Tyrolean holiday region Eisacktal, south of the venerable monastery Säben.
-Today, this ancient convent is inhabited by nuns and it is also used as educational center.
+The municipality Klausen is located in the South Tyrolean holiday region Eisacktal, south of the venerable Säben Monastery.
+Today, this ancient convent is inhabited by nuns and it is also used as educational centre.

-The nice city has a good reputation as meeting point for artists.
+The wonderful city in Eisacktal has a good reputation as meeting point for artists.
 Apart from the monastery, it offers many other sights and obviously also lots of recommendable restaurants, where gourmets surely get their money’s worth.